ome/devspace/README.md

  * to override the basic containers keep in mind compose copies configurations from the original service over to the local one, except for links and volumes_from.

-   Examples of how to extend existing containers.
+   Examples of how to extend existing containers in [docker-compose.yml](docker-compose.yml).

     - baseomero: basic container starting OMERO.server process